-Edit
+¢, Edit

-Use the Edit menu to edit channel options when ANT 1 or ANT 2 is the current source, To highlight a channel number to edit:
+Use the Edit menu to edit channel options when ANT 1 or ANT 2 is the current source, To highlight a channel number to edit: Press CH ^/∨ to jump to the next page of channel numbers.
+Press and hold CH ^/∨ to speed

-- Press CH ^/∨ to jump to the next page of channel numbers.
-Press and hold CH ^/∨ to speed through pages. - Press ▲ ▼ to move through all channel numbers, one at a time.
+- Press CH ^/V to jump to the next page of channel numbers.
+Press and hold CH ^/V to speed through pages.
+Press A T to move through all channel numbers, one at a time.
+Press and hold A T to speed - Press ▲ ▼ to move through all channel numbers, one at a time.
 Press and hold ▲ ▼ to speed through channel numbers.

-The TV tunes to the highlighted channel on release of $CH \land \lor \lor$ or $\blacktriangle \lor$.
+The TV tunes to the highlighted channel on release of CH \wedge/\vee or $\blacktriangle \nabla$.

-Channel

-Channels marked with a check are in memory.
-To add or delete a channel from memory, highlight the channel number and press ENTER.
+Channel Channels marked with a check are in memory.
+To add or delete a channel from memory, highlight the channel number and press ENTER .
 To add a single digital channel not in the list, see the notes under Scan on the previous page.
 Digital channels are listed by virtual channel number with the physical channel number shown in parentheses.

-Name

-Assign a custom name up to six characters long to memorized channels.
+Name Assign a custom name up to six characters long to memorized channels.
 You can name analog channels and digital channels if broadcast without pre-assigned names.

-- 1. With the cursor in the Name field, press a number key repeatedly to cycle through the characters associated with the key, including!, &, blank (1 key) and /, , (0 key). - 2.
-Press ENTER to set the letter and move to the next letter position.
+1. With the cursor in the Name field, press a number key repeatedly to cycle through the characters associated with the key, including !, &, blank (1 key) and /, , - (0 key).
+2. Press ENTER to set the letter and move to the next letter position.
 To delete the current character and move back one position, press CANCEL.

-Fav1-Fav6

-Use the six Fav channel banks to store groups of your favorite channels.
+Fav1-Fav6 Use the six Fav channel banks to store groups of your favorite channels.
 For example, you can set up a Fav channel bank for each of your favorite program types (e.g., sports, news, children's programs) or set up a bank for each TV user.

-- Use ▲ ▼ ◀ ▶ to move the highlight through the Fav area of the screen. - Press ENTER to insert a check mark to add the highlighted channel to one of the Fav banks. - The same channel can be added to multiple Fav banks - To remove a channel from a Fav bank, highlight the check mark and press ENTER.
+Use ▲ ▼ ◀ ▶ to move the highlight through the Fav area of the screen.
+Press ENTER to insert a check mark to add the highlighted channel to one of the Fav banks.
+The same channel can be added to multiple Fav banks To remove a channel from a Fav bank, highlight the check mark and press ENTER.
 Note: To set up Fav channel banks without using this menu, see "Fav (Favorite Channels)" on page 31.

-Lock

-Lock channels so that a pass code is required to view them.
+Lock Lock channels so that a pass code is required to view them.
 When you rememorize channels, all lock settings are cleared.
 Highlight the Lock column and enter a pass code when prompted.
 If you previously set a pass code to open the main Lock menu, use the same pass code.
 See "Lock Menu," page 49 for more on pass codes.
 To lock or unlock a channel, highlight the lock icon for the channel and press ENTER to switch between the locked and unlocked versions of the icon.